-We draw your attention to the minor nature of the amendment and the need for the proposal which will provide safe and appropriate access to the first floor of the Buttermarket, and will support the reuse of the remaining vacant parts of the building.
+We draw your attention to the minor nature of the works and the need for the proposal which will provide safe, secure and appropriate access to the first floor of the Buttermarket and will support the new education hub in the upper floor.
 The proposal is part of a phased project aiming to bring activity and life back to the Buttermarket, contributing to wider social and economic aims that will benefit the local community.

-We conclude by advising that the proposals have sought to balance the sensitive heritage values of the site through good design with optimum location and minimal disruption to the openness of the atrium.
+It is concluded by advising that the proposals have sought to balance the sensitive heritage values of the site through good design with optimum location and minimal disruption to the openness of the atrium.

-9.0 Conditions
+10.0 Conditions